Quatters/platform-for-online-internships/README.md

 set ENV_KEY=ENV_VALUE
 ```

-or using `.env` file.
+or by using `.env` file.
 Look for the `.env.example` to see which are needed or
 may be set.

 ### Backend